• Skip to primary navigation

 • You can freeze the extras easily in Souper Cubes.
 I love these because you can freeze food in single-serving portions!

 You may also love this Slow Cooker Lemon Chicken recipe!
+If you prefer chicken thighs, this Lemon Chicken Thighs recipe is tasty!

 Ingredient Notes:

-photos of the slow cooker chicken pot pie ingredients.
+Photos of the slow cooker chicken pot pie ingredients.

 • Chicken Broth - I used low-sodium, but either is fine.